 “I sent one for the SA presidential election twice, per request of Sarah Rojas ’10,” Gardner said.

-Gardner also said that future elections could be conducted through a different system.
+Gardner also said that future elections could be conducted through a different electronic system.

 “I think the use of the eBallot system should be heavily questioned for future elections,” he said.

-While problems and glitches persisted throughout the day, Gardner said that student turnout did not seem to suffer.
+While voting problems and glitches persisted throughout the day, Gardner said that student turnout to the elections did not seem to suffer from them.

 When all ballots were counted, more students voted in Wednesday’s election than in any previous SA election.

 “3,200 people voted, and the most people who’d voted [before] is 2,500,” Sen. Ross Gillingham ’10 said.
 “As is, it was a pretty tremendous turnout.”